-Before you even begin the search, have a good sense of what you need, or want prior to meeting with and interviewing call centers.
+Before you even begin the search, you should have a good sense of what you’re looking for.
 Are you looking for a partner to support your outbound sales or inbound customer service?
 What does staffing look like for days and hours worked?
 Will you need emails answered, staffing to support online chats or texts?
-It’s also helpful to have a foundation of understanding of your KPI’s (key performance indicators) and what the preliminary goals for call center will be.
+It’s also helpful to have a foundation of understanding your KPIs (key performance indicators) and which ones are most important for outbound vs. inbound.

 Call Center Requirements Checklist Item #2: Size matters

-The overall size of your business, and the business you’re looking to use a call center for has a direct impact on the size of call centers you should consider.
-A partner that is too small may not be able to offer the support with growth or not be as nimble as needed, while a vendor that is too large may not offer the support and personal attention that your business deserves.
+The overall size of your business has a direct impact on the size of call centers you should consider.
+A partner that is too small may not be able to offer the support with growth or not be as nimble as needed.
+While a vendor that is too large may not offer the support and personal attention that your business deserves.
 The size of the call center should fit proportionally with the size of your business.

 Call Center Requirements Checklist Item #3: Scalability